hangukquant/credit_semaphore/README.md

 Technical Notes & Best Practices
 -----
 - Wrap unstable networks and expensive tasks in a timeout transaction.
-This is to prevent the coroutine from `await'-ing forever.
+This is to prevent the coroutine from 'await'-ing forever.

 - Since the transaction does not know when the coroutine actually performs the credit-costing request, the coroutine passed in to the `transact` function or decorated with the `@consume_credits` should be closest to the costful logic as possible.
 It should not perform heavy compute or multiple requests so that the credits can refunded as quickly as possible for efficiency.